JavaPantry/springcloud-workshop/WorkLogNotes/WorkLog - Микросервисы на Spring Cloud.md

 - add specific entities to all inventory-service and order-service
 - **TODO** - One time reproduced: inventory service can't map `mycloud.config.test.var` from config server
 - commit - modify BaseEntity.java and add specific entities to all service modules

+# May 22, 2023 - dummy work cleaning code and add business logic to services

+## modify all dockerfiles to skip tests
+- add `clean package -DskipTests` to build command in all dockerfiles
+- commit - modify all dockerfiles to skip tests